PRECIOUS-Gold hits 1-month peak fuelled by Fed's new stimulus measures

 Major physical bullion hubs saw activity dwindle this week due to coronavirus-led restrictions, with strained supply chains cut off from soaring safe-haven demand in some regions.

 Most markets will be closed for Good Friday on April 10.
-(Reporting by Sumita Layek in Bengaluru; Editing by Lisa Shumaker and Marguerita Choy)
+(Reporting by Sumita Layek in Bengaluru; Editing by Lisa Shumaker)